Cultivating carbon revenue from trees integrated into your farm

 What is silvopasture?

-Silvopasture is the smart integration of trees onto pasture land
+Silvopasture is the smart integration of trees onto pasture land - a practice that carries significant benefits for land, animals, and farms alike.

-Diversifies Farm Income
+Diversify Farm Income

 How do you make money?